ayushp06/CCP-163/README.md

 # CCP-163
 Math 163 at Community College of Philadelphia

-Warning: Homework might not be accurate for in the future, be aware before you use.
+Note: Homework may not be accurate

 Homework 1 Grade: 96%
 Homework 2 Grade: 79%